 Are my digital assets safe?

 Our mission is to be the safest, most trusted, and most secure platform for accessing the broader cryptoeconomy.
-To uphold this mission, Coinbase takes extensive security measures to ensure your digital assets remain as safe as possible, including strategically storing over 98% of assets offline in secure, guarded cold storage facilities.
+To uphold this mission, Coinbase takes extensive security measures to ensure your digital assets remain as safe as possible, including strategically storing a vast majority of assets offline in secure, guarded cold storage facilities.
 We employ best-in-class security practices to protect our systems and your assets, and offer an array of tools to users to further enhance the security of your Coinbase.com account.